jjv360/nim-classes/README.md

 let obj = newSquare()

 # Call static methods
-# NOTE: Due to a bug in Nim (or something I'm doing wrong), static methods don't
-# always work if the name of your nim file is the exact same as the class name.
+# NOTE: Static methods don't always work if the name of your nim file is the exact same as the class name.
-# You may get a `type mismatch: got <>` error.
+# You may get a `type mismatch: got <>` error in that case.
 Shape.defaultSize()